mislav/blog/_posts/2011-12-12-vim-revisited.md

-Folks coming from TextMate, IDEs, or gedit will quickly find themselves craving for a directory tree side pane, and the community is going to unanimously recomend NERD tree. **Don't use the NERD tree plugin.** It is clumsy, will *hurt* your workflow with split windows, and it's not particulary pretty either. *You never needed* a file browser pane in the first place.
-The only thing it can be useful for is getting to know the directory/file structure of a new project, and you can easily cover that with the `tree` command-line tool (OS X users: install it with Homebrew).
+Folks coming from TextMate, IDEs, or gedit will quickly find themselves craving for a directory tree side pane, and the community is going to unanimously recommend NERD tree. **Don't use the NERD tree plugin.** It is clumsy, will *hurt* your split windows workflow because of edge-case bugs and plugin incompatibilities, and *you never needed* a file browser pane in the first place, anyway.
+The only thing it can be useful for is familiarizing yourself with the directory/file structure of a new project, and you can easily do that with the `tree` command-line tool (easily installed via package manager of choice, such as Homebrew on OS X).

 What you need is a plugin for fuzzy searching of file names in a project.
 I find the [Command-T][cmdt] plugin very capable and fast, but it requires ruby on the system and vim compiled with ruby support.
-If that's a dealbreaker for you, some people swear by [ctrlp.vim][ctrlp].
+If that's a deal breaker for you, some people swear by [ctrlp.vim][ctrlp].

 Here are my mappings for starting a file search with Command-T. I start a project-wide search with <kbd>,f</kbd> and search the directory